pmean/build-website/text/03/anova.md

 > For example, the calculation for within subject variation used all 19
 > data points, and had 3 estimated means, so the degrees of freedom
 > would be 16.
 The calculation for between subject variation used not
-> the 19 data points, but the 3 group means.
-We estimated the deviation
+> the 19 data points, but the 3 group means.<U+FFFD> We estimated the deviation
 > from a single overall mean.
 So the degrees of freedom for between
 > subject variation is 3-1=2.
 By a similar argument, the degrees of
 > freedom for total variation would be 18.